capone212/crashtec/src/crashtec/checker/readme.txt

  	-- see db package
 - application versions detector
 	- just port code from poirot
-	- think about serialization and desirialization
+	- think about serialization and deserialization
 - os platform detector
 -